 Attendance and active participation is required in class and online.
 Students will submit a self-assessment of the class participation on Blackboard.
 Guidelines will be given.
 Attendance and participation are crucial to developing oral/aural language skills.
-As part of your participation grade, there will be field trips or cultural activities announced in Blackboard.
-You need to make sure you attend at least two of these opportunities, one for each participation self-assessment.
-At the beginning of the course, check dates and make sure to block those dates in your calendar for this requirement for your final grade.

 SCHEDULE AND DUE DATES